thomas-ferraz/vox-legis/codes/README.md

 - Gensim
 - scikit-learn

-Loads the file ``dados_pdf_falencias.csv``, standardizes document types, extracts signatures and its dates, reduces the data to contain only documents written by a judge.
+It loads the file ``dados_pdf_falencias.csv``, standardizes document types, extracts signatures, and their dates, reduces the data to contain only documents written by a judge.
 # Data Analysis

 - clusters_pdf.ipynb